 That doesn’t mean I won’t consider shuffling around the line if I find I’m reviewing the same genre several weeks running.
 I know I tend to favor horror, thrillers and suspense, but not everyone does.

-I’, considering a Dragons ONLY month of January for fun.
+I’m, considering a Dragons ONLY month of January for fun.
 Because Dragons.
 Have I mentioned that I love dragons?
 I think I have.

 For now, we have a review of Elven House of Ivy and Bone by Kristin J Dawson by debut on October 4th and it will be followed up with Kingdom of Links by Sarah Shipley.
 I can’t wait to tell you what’s coming up after them, but you’ll have to wait for now.

-Well, that’s it for this wrap up.
+That’s it for this wrap up.
 I should have more posts coming up about writing, process, editing and our first Adventure Blog which will release on Sunday!

 Things for us travel wise won’t be slowing down until the start of the New Year.
 Living a life on the road has definitely been exciting and fulfilling.,